MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-sharepoint-save-share.md

 The ability to open, save, and share files from OneDrive and SharePoint directly in Power BI Desktop is available in an upcoming Power BI Desktop release.

-To enable the preview for opening, saving, and sharing Power BI files to OneDrive and SharePoint in Power BI Desktop, start by checking the **Save to OneDrive and SharePoint** and **Share to OneDrive and SharePoint** options by clicking the file tab **Options and settings > Options > Preview features**.
+To enable the preview for opening, saving, and sharing Power BI files to OneDrive and SharePoint in Power BI Desktop, start by checking the **Save to OneDrive and SharePoint** and **Share to OneDrive and SharePoint** options by selecting the file tab **Options and settings > Options > Preview features**.

 :::image type="content" source="media/desktop-sharepoint-save-share/power-bi-desktop-preview-settings.png" alt-text="Screenshot of settings to turn on preview features." lightbox="media/desktop-sharepoint-save-share/power-bi-desktop-preview-settings.png":::

 **Sharing** files stored in OneDrive and SharePoint directly from Power BI Desktop only works when **both** of the following two statements are true:

--	Users have turned on the sharing preview feature in Power BI Desktop
+-	Users have turned on the sharing preview feature in Power BI Desktop.
 -	The Admin tenant setting is enabled (the setting is **enabled by default** and requires that admins disable it for it to be turned off).

 When enabled, a **Share** button is in the top right corner of Power BI Desktop.

 :::image type="content" source="media/desktop-sharepoint-save-share/power-bi-desktop-share-button-plain.png" alt-text="Screenshot of the Share button in Power BI." lightbox="media/desktop-sharepoint-save-share/power-bi-desktop-share-button-plain.png":::

-If your Power BI admin has turned off the capability for your organization, you receive a notification that states *Sharing has been disabled* when clicking on the Share button.
+If your Power BI admin has turned off the capability for your organization, you receive a notification that states *Sharing has been disabled* when you select the Share button.
 [Learn more](../admin/service-admin-portal-integration.md#users-can-share-links-to-power-bi-files-stored-in-onedrive-and-sharepoint-through-power-bi-desktop) about the Admin setting.

 :::image type="content" source="media/desktop-sharepoint-save-share/power-bi-desktop-sharing-disabled.png" alt-text="Screenshot of notification when sharing is disabled." lightbox="media/desktop-sharepoint-save-share/power-bi-desktop-sharing-disabled.png":::

 ## Open Power BI files stored in OneDrive and SharePoint

 To open a Power BI file stored in OneDrive and SharePoint select **Open** from the file menu.
-Then click on **OneDrive**.
+Then select **OneDrive**.

 :::image type="content" source="media/desktop-sharepoint-save-share/power-bi-desktop-open.png" alt-text="Screenshot of open in the file menu." lightbox="media/desktop-sharepoint-save-share/power-bi-desktop-open.png":::